 Are you curious about how children’s understanding and use of language develops?
 We are working to find out!
-At the Developmental Speech & Language Lab at The Graduate Center of the City University of New York we study young children’s earliest speech and language.
+At the Child Language Lab at The Graduate Center of the City University of New York we study young children’s earliest speech and language.
 Researchers at our lab are working to learn about how children learn to listen and understand their first words – and how they learn to use them.
 Children that come to our lab – or join an experiment via Zoom! – participate in fun, game-like procedures that provide us with important information about early language understanding.

 Some of the questions we try to answer with our studies include: